Minneapolis Arts Commission

 Crystal Brinkman (Ward 9) is a multidisciplinary artist living in the Midtown Phillips neighborhood of Minneapolis.
 Originally from San Diego, she moved to Duluth in high school and has been rooted in MN ever since.
 Crystal is the executive director of Kulture Klub Collaborative, a nonprofit arts organization engaging art and artistic practice to provide enriching multidisciplinary opportunities for youth experiencing homelessness and artists to grow individually and to transform community.
 As an experienced youth worker, she is committed to creating change and opportunity for young people.
 As a long-time performing artist and musician, Crystal knows that art heals and can bring people together in meaningful ways.

 Jeffrey Swinton (Ward 7) is a Sales/Marketing Executive with over 30 years’ experience with global companies including (Schwan’s, PepsiCo, Wendy’s International, etc.).
 Jeff was born in NY and he received his BS at the University of Houston and MBA at the University of Texas- Austin.
 He and his family moved to Minneapolis in 2015.
-Throughout his professional career, Jeff has built strong strategic alliances and developed lasting business partnerships.
 Jeff has a passion for the arts and is an avid collector of visual arts from the African Diaspora.
-He is currently on the Walker Art Center’s Education Council that works closely with the Twin Cities community to share a passion for arts access and education.
-Jeff is also Vice Chairman of the Monitors Foundation, a grant making philanthropic organization that focuses on Black youth in the Twin Cities.
-Lastly, Jeff is a proud member of Omega Psi Phi Fraternity, a Black Greek Letter Organization founded at Howard University in 1911 devoted to community service.
+He is currently on the boards of Walker Art Center’s, Roho Collective and the Monitors Foundation.
+Jeff is also a lay member of the Minneapolis Arts Commission.

 Related Links